SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 - Use the useFormStatus hook to indicate the form submit status on the submit button in @meals/share page
 - Add server side input validation and related display errors
 - Production mode: Update cache by revalidating pages to display new added content using revalidatePath()
+- Store and fetch images using AWS S3
+- Metadata root, sub-page

 ## **Algorithms and Data Structures**